Weil Lab

 • Microbiome effects on immune responses to Oral Cholera Vaccine antigens

-• Intra- and inter- host Vibrio cholerae genetics
+• Intra- and inter- host Vibrio cholerae genomics

 • Gene expression of filamentous forms of Vibrio cholerae